yokesh789/project/README.md

-# project
+# simple-voice-calculator-using-python
-simple voice calculator using Python
+this is a simple calculator not gui based